Police Searching For Suspect Wanted In North Wildwood Aggravated Assault

 NORTH WILDWOOD, N.J.
 (CBS) — Police are asking for the public’s help identifying a suspect who assaulted a victim in North Wildwood.
 The incident happened on June 7 around 2 a.m. in the area of 19th Street and the Boardwalk.

-Police say the suspect is a white male with brown hair, possibly between the ages of 17 and 20.READ MORE: How To Watch The 'Ring Of Fire' Solar Eclipse On June 10
+Police say the suspect is a white male with brown hair, possibly between the ages of 17 and 20.READ MORE: Who Is 'Serial Killer' Keith Gibson?

 Anyone with information regarding the identity of this suspect, contact the North Wildwood Police Department at 609-522-2411.